Dhanarajb/String_Manipulate/README.md

 ####  Replace all occurrences of a substring in a string.
 ```
 function replaceAllOccurrences(inputString, search, replacement) {
-  ####  Use a regular expression with the 'g' flag to replace all occurrences
   const regex = new RegExp(search, 'g');
   const result = inputString.replace(regex, replacement);
   return result;